IBM/z_ansible_collections_samples/zos_concepts/software_management/README.md

 # Apply ptf using Using Ansible

-This project provides sample playbooks and roles which can be used to perform SMPE operations.
+This project provides sample playbooks and roles which can be used to perform SMP/E operations.

 It is a good practice to review the playbook sample contents before executing them.
 It will help you understand the requirements in terms of space, location,